Is the Bible True?

 Regarding the Old Testament, the notable archaeologist William F. Albright once said: “There can be no doubt that archaeology has confirmed the substantial historicity of Old Testament tradition.”[4]
 But this should not surprise us.
 After all, Jesus and the inspired apostles gave their stamp of approval on it.
 In fact, the New Testament contains quotations, references, allusions and paraphrases from every one of the books of the Old Testament.[5]

 While the Bible, itself, does not promise perfect transmission throughout history, the evidence shows that the Bible we possess today is trustworthy.
-But even if some errors were found, that still would not mean we cannot trust it.
+But even if some errors were found some day, that still would not mean we cannot trust it.
 As someone once said: Even a gnarled finger can point to God.

-Regarding the New Testament, we can be confident about the accurate transmission of the New Testament because there are (to date) over 5000 manuscripts (copies) available to compare and draw information from.
+Regarding the New Testament, we can be confident about the accurate transmission of the New Testament because there are (to date) over 5000 manuscripts (copies) available to compare.
 Some of these manuscripts date as early as the AD 100’s—which is just thirty years from when they were originally written.[8]

 While thirty years may seem, at first, like a long time, a moment’s reflection should put our minds at ease.
 Those of us in our 50s (or older) can likely remember quite vividly the important events that happened thirty years ago, such as how we met our spouse, our honeymoon, the birth of our child, the death of parents, our child’s graduation, etc. If you are a teenager, just ask your parents if they remember these kinds of events in their lives.
 My guess is they will say “Absolutely.”
 How much more would the apostles have remembered the note-worthy events in their lifetimes?
-Keep in mind, also, that some of the events they witnessed were pretty hard to forget.
-For example, Jesus walked on water.
-And Jesus turned water into wine.
-And Jesus rose from the dead.
-And Jesus predicted the destruction of Jerusalem and the temple.
+Keep in mind, also, that some of the events they witnessed would have been pretty hard to forget.
+For example, Jesus walked on water; Jesus turned water into wine; and Jesus rose from the dead.
+Jesus also predicted the destruction of Jerusalem and the temple within a generation (or about forty years).
 These kinds of events would have been pretty hard to forget.
 Moreover, the apostles traveled throughout the Roman Empire telling as many people as would listen about these events, over and over and over; so it’s not likely they would have forgotten the details.
-Add to this the Holy Spirit “bringing to remembrance” the things Jesus taught and did (John 14:26); and we have good reason to be confident that what is described in the New Testament really happened.
+Add to this the Holy Spirit “bringing to remembrance” the things Jesus taught and did (John 14:26)…and we have good reason to be confident that what is described in the New Testament really happened.

-What’s more, even if all the manuscripts (copies) were suddenly lost or destroyed, we could still reconstruct almost the entire New Testament simply from quotes from the early Church Fathers.
+Even if all the manuscripts (copies) were suddenly lost or destroyed, we could reconstruct almost the entire New Testament simply from quotes from the early Church Fathers.
 “Only eleven verses are missing, mostly from 2 and 3 John.”[10]

 It’s also interesting how many embarrassing details the biblical writers included.
 Why is this significant?
 Because “embarrassing details” are one of the ways historians test whether or not an author is telling the truth.[14]
 Liars usually make themselves look good.
 They portray themselves as beyond reproach.
 But the New Testament writers mentioned one embarrassing detail after another.

-For example, the disciples were portrayed as dim-wits because they failed to understand things (Mark 9:32; Luke 18:34; John 12:16).
+For example, the disciples were portrayed as dim-wits who failed to understand things (Mark 9:32; Luke 18:34; John 12:16).
 They were portrayed as uninterested in prayer because they could not stay awake to pray, (Mark 14:32-41).
-They were portrayed as cowards because Peter ran away after Jesus’s arrest (Matt.
+They were portrayed as cowards who ran away after Jesus’s arrest (Matt.
 26:33-35).
-They were portrayed as doubters because Thomas refused to believe that Jesus was resurrected until he actually put his hand in Jesus’s wound (John 2:22).
+They were portrayed as doubters who refused to believe that Jesus was resurrected until actually putting a hand in Jesus’s wound (John 2:22).
 Peter was even called Satan by Jesus himself because his off-the-cuff plan opposed God’s plan (Mark 8:33)!

-In fact, even the leader of the Christian movement, himself, was accused of many embarrassing things by the opposition.
+In fact, even the leader of the Christian movement, Jesus, was accused of many embarrassing things by the opposition.
 Jesus was called “out of his mind” (Mark 3:21, 31), a drunkard (Matt.
 11:19), demon-possessed (Mark 3:22), a madman (John 10:20), and a deceiver (John 7:21).
-And Jesus was portrayed as hanging out with prostitutes instead of royalty (Luke 7:36-39).
-His own followers deserted him (John 6:66).
+Jesus was also portrayed as hanging out with prostitutes instead of royalty (Luke 7:36-39).
+Jesus’s own followers even temporarily deserted him (John 6:66).
 And Jesus repulsed the Jews so much that they wanted to stone him (John 8:59).
 Moreover, Jesus was crucified, despite the fact that the Old Testament says, “Anyone who is hung on a tree is cursed by God” (Deut.
 21:22-23; Gal.
 3:13)

 A person making up a story would not include these kinds of embarrassing details.
 Think about it.
 If you were making up a religion, would you include these kinds of things?
 Of course not.
-You would portray Jesus and his disciples in the best possible light.
+You would portray the movement’s leader and disciples in the best possible light.

 The apostles chose martyrdom rather than recanting their testimonies

 Another reason to trust the New Testament is because the writers/apostles endured intense persecution, torture, and even martyrdom because of their testimonies.
-And they could have avoided all this by simply recanting.
+They could have avoided all this by simply recanting.
 Why would they have held to their testimonies if they were false?
-It’s one thing to die for religious beliefs you think are true (even though they are false).
+It’s one thing to die for religious beliefs you think are true, even though they are false.
 Devotees of other religions do that all the time.
 However, what the apostles did was completely different.
-They said they witnessed the things they wrote about; and they knew whether or not these things were true.
-And eleven out of twelve of them chose to be killed in horrific ways because of their testimonies, rather than recant.
+They said they witnessed the things they wrote about, and they knew whether or not the events were true.
+And eleven out of twelve of them chose to be martyred because of their testimonies, rather than recant.
 John was the only apostle not martyred[15] (although tradition says he was dipped in boiling oil but did not die).
-So either these apostles endured torture and martyrdom to promote things they knew were false—but why would they have done that?—or they died upholding things they knew were true…things that were important enough to be martyred over.
+So either these apostles endured torture and martyrdom to promote things they knew were false—why would they have done that?—or they died upholding things they knew were true…things that were important enough to be martyred over.
 Personally, I think the latter option makes much more sense!

 Supernatural “signs and wonders” changed 1500 years of deep-seated traditions